Therapists in Minneapolis:

 For more info on Galen's unique expertise in a mind-body approach to psychological health, click here.

-Ryan supports people in accessing their own unique and personal power as they navigate their growth, healing, and integrations.
-His style is a dynamic inquiry through which a person is invited to explore their own true insights, wisdom, and willingness that it takes to live authentically, with all the parts.
-He helps people find their workable edges so that their efforts are maximized and the results are felt.
-Many people have an intuition of when it’s time to make changes, but are uncertain about how to do this, or where to begin.
-By listening deeply, and by holding a compassionate, non-judgmental space, Ryan supports them in their own unique process.
+Ryan's style is to help you explore your own true wisdom and willingness that it takes to live authentically, with all the parts of yourself.
+He supports you in accessing your unique power as you navigate growth, self-knowledge, and integration.
+Many people have an intuition of when it's time to make changes, but are uncertain about how to do this, or where to begin.
+By listening deeply, and holding a compassionate, non-judgemental space, he helps you create the right conditions for change.

 Kendelle Perkins - Psychotherapist

-Cody believes that personal insight and self-exploration are powerful motivators for individual change, and he integrates existential & psychodynamic approaches to therapy to aid in this journey.
-Cody works from a collaborative, relationship-oriented perspective which views the person not as a bundle of symptoms but as a gestalt: a holistic human being in her/his full totality.
-Cody has particular expertise in working with clients dealing with anxiety, depression, spiritual/meaning crises, adjustment issues, and grief; and with individuals who wish to deepen in self-knowledge and personal authenticity.
+Cody believes deep, personal insight and courageous self-exploration to be essential for psychological well-being.
+In therapy, he works out of an integrated existential approach to guide the journey towards increased wholeness, self-acceptance, and vitality.
+Cody works out of a collaborative, relationship-oriented stance which views the person not as a bundle of symptoms "to treat", but more as a "fellow traveler" in attempting to reckon with the deep joy and excruciating pain which comes along with being human.
+Cody has clinical expertise in dealing with anxiety, depression, spiritual/meaning crises, adjustment-to-change issues, and grief; and with individuals who wish to deepen in self-knowledge and personal authenticity.

-Prior to clinical work in psychotherapy, Cody studied theology at Princeton Theological Seminary and graduated from Luther Seminary with an M.A. in Systematic Theology, providing him with an unique ability and background to address spiritual/philosophical concerns in a clinical setting.
+Prior to clinical work in psychotherapy, Cody studied theology at Princeton Theological Seminary and graduated from Luther Seminary with an M.A. in Systematic Theology, providing him with an unique ability and background to address spiritual/philosophical/existential concerns in a clinical setting marked with curiosity and openness.
 In addition to his work as a clinician, Cody is active in presenting, teaching, and publishing on issues in existential psychology with a specific focus on the work of Danish philosopher, Søren Kierkegaard.
-Cody earned his M.A. in Counseling & Psychological Services from St. Mary's University of Minnesota and is working towards LPCC licensure under the licensed supervision of Dr. Thompson.
+As a Teaching Clinician at Integral Psychotherapy, Cody also provides educational training for our student clinicians.
+Cody earned his clinical master's in Counseling & Psychological Services from St. Mary's University of Minnesota and is a Licensed Professional Clinical Counselor.

 Kurt Pope, M.A. - Psychotherapist